 Created and completed dates and times.

 Any messages associated with the job, such as failure reasons, or exceptions.

 Which cascading transactions can be processed asynchronously?

-Assign and Delete cascading transactions can be processed asynchronously.
+Assign, Delete, and Merge cascading transactions can be processed asynchronously.

 Other transactions, such as share/unshare, rollup view, and re-parent are are currently under review for asynchronous processing.